VAT Penalties in Ireland

 • Appeals are made to Revenue first with proof to back up your case.

-• If they say no, you can then appeal to the Tax Appeals Commission.
+• If they say no, you can then appeal to the Tax Appeals Commission (TAC) within 30 days of the Revenue decision.

 • Professional advice and documentation increase appeal success chances.